The Optum Store

 Investing your HSA

-*Assuming a 30% combined tax rate from all applicable federal, state, and FICA taxes.
+*Savings compares using pre-tax income in your HSA to using after tax income for purchases and assumes a 30% combined tax rate from all applicable federal, state, and FICA taxes.
 Results and amount will vary depending on your circumstances.